BavoDebraekeleer/cheat-sheet/dotNET/c-sharp-basics.md

 - `internal`: The code is only accessible within its own assembly, but not from another assembly.
 You will learn more about this in a later chapter.
 - `sealed`: ensures the class can not be inherited and object instantiation is restricted in the derived class.
 - `static`: ensures the static member belongs to the class itself rather than to a specific object.

+#### Static Classes and When To Use Them

+A static class can be used as a convenient container for *sets of methods that just operate on input parameters* and do not have to get or set any internal instance fields.
+For example, in the .
+NET Class Library, the static System.

 ---